textpotential/bibliarchic/outline.md

         * nearness - other terms
         * distance - other terms
         * anarchic -
-    ??ii.
-Combining McLuhan global village and silverstone proper distance iii.
-Proximate Interfaces
+    iii.
+Examples of Proximate Interfaces
         * Walter Benjamin - Arcades Project and literary montage
         * Gospel manuscripts (David Parker)

-**Chapter 3: Interfacing Bible as Book argues that bible as book has hints of a proximate interface, but use seems to consolidate toward a distancelessness without nearness due to the affordances of closure and totality.
+**Chapter 3: Interfacing Bible as Book **
+Bible as book has the potential to provide a proximate interface.

 a.
 Codex as Mashup
     i. roll
     ii. wax tablet